wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 A system can be described by its transfer function, but to understand that we have to think about domains.
 We usually think in the time domain, because the output evolves as n gets larger with time.
 However, we can also think of this in the *frequency domain*, where we analyze the signal with respect to frequency instead of time.
 Although it can be harder to visualize at first, understand that each value in the frequency domain is a coefficient of that frequency - the larger the coefficient, the more that frequency contributes to the output.
 One cool property of the transform domain is that convolution in the time domain becomes multiplication in the frequency domain, so lots of math gets easier.

 How do we get there?
-For a digital system, the z-transform takes us from time to frequency, and the inverse z-transform from frequency to time.
+The Fourier transform takes us from time to frequency, and the inverse Fourier transform from the frequency domain to time.

 [graphics]

-Once we have this frequency-domain representation, we can describe the system as Y[z] = H[z]*X[z], where H[z] is the transfer function, a function of z.
+Once we have this frequency-domain representation, we can describe the system as Y[w] = H[w]*X[w], where H[w] is the transfer function, a function of the frequency, w.
 We can't have a transfer function in the time domain because the system is described with difference equations, so you can't simply multiply the input by a function of time to get the output.

 A few properties of systems in general: they're *linear* if you can scale and add multiple inputs and the associated outputs are scaled and added in the same way.
 That is, if you input a*x1[n]+b*x2[n], you'll get out a*y1[n]+b*y2[n], as in the graphic below.